Linguistic Pragmatics Theory

 Jump to search

-A Linguistic Pragmatics Theory is a theory for the intended meaning (what intended to do) in linguistic utterances and gestures.
+A Linguistic Pragmatics Theory is a linguistic semantic theory that can systematically explain intended meaning (in linguistic utterances and gestures beyond their literal content).

 - Context: